-Queensland Building and Construction Commission (QBCC) regulates all matters regarding compliance, disciplinary functions and plumbing licensing in Queensland.
+Queensland Building and Construction Commission (QBCC) regulates all matters related to plumbing licensing in Queensland.
 Plumbing is categorised into drainage and plumbing.
 Gas plumbing licensing is handled by the Department of Natural Resources and Mines.

 The three plumbing licence classes include:

-- Provisional Plumbers Licence - This plumbers licence is available to individuals who have completed a plumbing apprenticeship.
+- Provisional Plumbers Licence - This plumbers licence is available to tradies who have completed a plumbing apprenticeship.
+This provisional licence is the first step towards a complete occupational licence.
+During the time that you have your provisional licence, you can complete your educational requirements or gain professional experience.

 - Occupational / Open Licence - Applicants must have completed a minimum of one year as a provisional licence holder before applying for this plumbers licence.